Earn cashback, miles and rebates with an all-in-one credit card that can also double up as your EZ-Link/public transport card on trains and buses.

 Have a DBS savings account.
-On top of using this credit card as an EZ-Link card, you can also link your DBS savings account with it and use it as your ATM card.
+On top of using this credit card as an EZ-Link card, you can also link your DBS savings account and use it as your ATM card.

 Also love online shopping.
-Cardmembers get 5% cashback when you shop online or use mobile payments (Apple Pay, Android Pay, Samsung Pay) until 31 March 2017
+Cardmembers get 5% cash back when you shop online or use mobile payments (Apple Pay, Android Pay, Samsung Pay).

-Starting 1 May 2016, the POSB Everyday Card only offers 0.3% rebate for EZ-Reload transactions – which is to say, not much.
-But it’s definitely better than nothing at all.
+The POSB Everyday Card only offers 0.3% rebate for EZ-Reload transactions – which is to say, not much.
+But it’s better than nothing at all.

-To activate the EZ-Link function on the POSB Everyday Card, you will receive an activation code within 10 days of applying for the card which you can then use at a ticketing machine.
-Its default EZ-Reload amount is set at S$50, and there are no convenience fees for any EZ-Reload transactions.
+Activating the EZ-Link function on the POSB Everyday Card is also convenient: you will receive an activation code within 10 days of applying for the card which you can then use at a ticketing machine.

 Get This Card If You…

 Are looking for an easy everyday cashback card.
-With cashback at Sheng Siong, Watson’s, StarHub and utility bills, this handy card helps you cut costs on everyday spend.
+With cashback at Sheng Siong, Watson’s, StarHub and utility bills, this handy card helps you cut costs on daily spend.